cytora/pycon-nlp-in-10-lines/README.md

 A token is a single chopped up element of the sentence, which could be a word or a group of words to analyse.
 The task of chopping the sentence up is called "tokenisation".

-Example: The following sentence can be tokenised by splitting up the sentence into individual words
+Example: The following sentence can be tokenised by splitting up the sentence into individual words.

 	"Cytora is going to PyCon!"
-	["Cytora","is","going","to","PyCon"]
+	["Cytora","is","going","to","PyCon!"]

 #### Corpus

-A corpus (plural: corpora) is a large collection of text.
-A corpus might be built from transcribed speech or a large collection of documents.
+A corpus (plural: corpora) is a large collection of text or documents.
+A corpus might be built from transcribed speech or a collection of manuscripts.
 Corpora provide useful training data for NLP models.
-Each item in a corpus is not necessarily unique and frequency counts of words can assist in uncovering the structure behind a corpus.
+Each item in a corpus is not necessarily unique and frequency counts of words can assist in uncovering the structure in a corpus.

 Examples: